yonelacort/modelize/README.md

 ### Using a custom class as instance root

-To give also space to some customization you can define your methods the class you pass.
+To give also space to some customization you can define your methods in the **custom** class that you pass.

 Given the following source:
 ```ruby